 Why Make This

 It takes just four ingredients but packs a punch!
 The ingredient list on this pesto sandwich recipe is short: sliced turkey breast, Havarti cheese slices, ciabatta rolls and basil pesto, all easy ingredients to keep on hand in the fridge or freezer.
+They are great with a bowl of Instant Pot Tomato Soup.

 It’s very make-ahead.
 You can assemble the turkey pesto sandwiches in the morning to grill later in the day or evening — or you can stash them already assembled in the freezer for next month!